 - If they already have a green card or another visa

-A knowledgeable law office with experience handling immigration law can help you weigh your options and avoid costly mistakes in the petition process.
+A knowledgeable law firm with experience handling immigration law can help you weigh your options and avoid costly mistakes in the petition process.

 Do K-1 Visas Ever Get Denied?

 Yes.
 It depends on whether or not the alien fiancé can verify that they are legitimately engaged to be married to a qualified individual.